Career Development & Calling Live Your Story

 Who should be reading these books?

 Is graduate school right for you?
 If so, is now the right time?
 These are two key questions you should be asking yourself.
 Bring others in on the conversation to help you shape your thoughts and decisions.
-Faculty are a great resource to engage and gather information and help you evaluate which graduate schools are right for you.
+Our career counselor and Faculty are a great resource to engage and gather information and help you evaluate which graduate schools are right for you.

 An Informational Interview is a valuable tool that can provide you with a window into the work that people actually do day to day.
 This simple activity will clarify your perceptions, gain insights on their work and how they got where they are in their careers as well as potentially provide you with important networking contacts for the future.
 Take advantage of our Interviewing for Information handout.